rtCamp/Frappe-Manager/docs/reference/migrations.md

 fm migrate mybench.localhost
 ```

-Migrates that bench, plus the infrastructure if it is behind.
+Migrates that bench.
+Refused while the global services & configuration are behind: run `fm services migrate` first.

 !!! info "Running benches are recreated"
     The bench does not need to be stopped first.
 If it is running, FM warns that its containers will be restarted (recreated) during migration.
 Stop it with `fm stop mybench` beforehand only if you want to pick the downtime window yourself.

-!!! warning "`fm migrate` wants the exact directory name"
+!!! note "Bench names resolve like everywhere else"
-    Most commands normalise a bare `mybench` to `mybench.localhost` for you. `fm migrate` does not: it looks up `~/frappe/sites/<what you typed>` and reports `Bench 'mybench' does not exist` if that is not a directory.
-Use the name `fm list` shows.
+    `fm migrate` takes the same `BENCH|all` address every bench command takes: completion offers your benches, a bare `mybench` finds a legacy `mybench.localhost` directory, and a name that matches nothing is refused while the argument is parsed.

 ### Every bench {#migrate-all}